dusanjovanov/redonk/README.md

 <br />

 This hook is called inside the model's Provider component and you have access to everything inside the model.
+It get's called when the model's state is updated.
 What you return from this function gets merged with the StateContext's value, and you can access it with **useModelState** and **useModel**.

 <br />